PaulBowden673/Projects-MP-MP1/README.md

 - Add more video clips of the Band
 - Add embeded audio clips to give fuller experience
 - Update Band Member profiles to include all band members not just key members
-- Change band logo/Hero image to one showing the band rather than the stock Logo image that they have

 ## Testing
  I have thoroughly tested this website and was unable to find any broken links within it.
 I have also tried to submit blank contact forms and forms with incorrect email addresses which gave me an error message on each field to show that the required attribute within my form is working as it should.

- #### User Stories
+ ### Testing User Stories from UX section
 User stories from the UX section were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+ #### First Time visitor

-**As a new fan of the band, I want to learn about the band and see how they sound:**
+1. As a First time Visitor, I want to easily understand the purpose of the site and learn about the band.

-• Go to the Home page,

--Read the about section.

-• Click on the video play button to watch their latest video.

-**As a music promoter, I want contact them, to ask if they could perform at my event:**

-• Go to the Book Us! page,

-• Fill out all fields of the form;

-• Click 'Send' button.

-• all fields of the form need to be fill out.
-If not, user will see alert 'Please fill out this field'.
+    1. On entering the site the user is presented with a clean, bold hero image and a clear navigation menu to go to a page of thier choice.
+Underneath there is a paragraph giving a clear context of the site.

-**As a fan, I want to see and hear and buy their music and/or merchandise:**
+2. As a first time visitor, I want to easily navigate the site and find content.

-• Go to the Music page,

-• Click on a buy Album button or a buy T-shirt button.
+    1. Under the hero image there is a clear navigation bar, each link describes where the user will navigate to clearly.
+    2. At the bottom of each page is a back to top button so the user can easliy return to the top of the page.

 #### Devices
 - Samsung S9